-There’s NO WAY I thought I would have such news so soon after graduating earlier this year with my MLIS, but I have actually been hired for my first librarian job!
+There’s no way I thought, so soon after graduating earlier this year with my MLIS, that I would have news like this – BUT! – I have actually been hired for my first librarian job!
 It’s a full time, temporary position as an Adult Services Librarian for the Auburn Library in Auburn, Washington (yes, the same city I wrote about here) and was open only to applicants within the King County Library System.
 It’s kinda the perfect job to serve as a stepping stone into a librarian career.

 I feel incredibly, incredibly lucky.
 The staff at the Auburn Library seem like an excellent team and I think I will have a set of fantastic mentors to help guide me.
-In September of next year the person who occupied this position previously will have the option of taking the position back – and my old job as an LTA will be saved for me, although everyone already knows I’m not planning to come back (and have said as much to me).
+In September of next year the person who occupied this position previously will have the option of taking the position back – and my old job as an LTA will be saved for me, although everyone already knows I’m not planning to come back.

 My specific job duties will include:

 - providing reader’s advisory